Listing View

 Full Arch

-Dental implants are used when tooth loss has resulted in gaps appearing in between teeth and can be looked at as being replacement roots to which, cosmetic teeth can be fixed.
+Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
 They are also important in that they underpin and shore up neighboring teeth.

-Yes, it is possible however you should be aware that it takes about four months for the gums to fully heal which involves shrinkage and for that reason the implants have to be adjusted.
+Yes, it is possible however please note that it takes about four months for the gums to fully repair themselves which involves shrinkage and hence the implants will need to be adjusted.

-Yes of course and just as with genuine teeth they have to be correctly cleaned or else it can lead to plaque and infection and also gum disease.
+Yes of course and just as with genuine teeth they have to be properly cleaned or else it can lead to plaque and infection as well as gum disease.

-It is not any more painfull than having a tooth removed which obviously depends upon your pain threshold and the type/amount of anesthetic utilised.
+It is not any more painfull than having a tooth removed which obviously depends upon your pain tolerance and the type/amount of anesthetic used.

-Normally not because it requires a specialist to be there but it may be a chargeable option provided by the dental practice.
+Normally not because it requires a specialist to be there but it may be a chargeable option offered by your dentist.

 This is where every one of the teeth top and or bottom are replaced by a complete arch bridge supported by 4 implants (sometimes 6).